-Hypothesis syncs annotations across copies of the same PDF based on a “fingerprint” or unique ID.
-That means you can share a PDF via email (or other means) and anyone can download and annotate that PDF with you.
+Hypothesis allows you to annotate PDFs even if they are saved locally on your computer.
+Because Hypothesis identifies a PDF based on a “fingerprint” or unique ID, you can share a copy of this same PDF via email (or other means) and anyone can download and annotate that PDF with you.

 1. Make sure the PDF has selectable text